Commercial Property Solicitors

 - Grants of leases, assignments of leases, licences to assign, rent deposit deeds, licences for alterations and deeds of variation;

-- Option agreements and Rights of Pre-emption on land (i.e. selling subject to first gaining planning permission on the land);
+- Option agreements and Rights of Pre-emption on development land (i.e. selling subject to first gaining planning permission on the land);

 - Secured lending (mortgages);

-- Independent legal advice on personal guarantees;
+- Independent legal advice on personal guarantees for validation purposes;

-- Sale and purchase of businesses; and
+- Sale and purchase of businesses;

-- Sale and purchase at auctions.
+- Sale and purchase at auctions;

 Landlords and tenants purchasing and negotiating new leases or renewing existing ones

-Investors buying residential or commercial property
+Investors and pension funds buying residential or commercial property

 There are a number of aspects to buying investment property and our team is experienced in navigating clients through such transactions and avoiding potential pitfalls.
 There may be considerations regarding planning, VAT election, or using pension funds to buy or sell investment properties.
 With our advice, you will be best placed to make those decisions.